alexandrabaturina/evaluating-news-article-with-nlp/README.md

 * Service workers
 * Using APIs and creating requests to external urls
 ## Features
+Based on url entered by user, the app uses [AYLIEN Text Analysis API](https://docs.aylien.com/) to analyze article by four parameters.
+* Polarity
+* Subjectivity
+* Polarity confidence
+* Subjectivity confidence

+The regex-based url validation is implemented.
 ## Dev Dependencies
 Cool tech stuff used in this project.
 ## Getting Started